ion232/reticulum-zig/README.md

 - The crypto implementation currently leverages std.crypto from the zig std library.
 - Eventually I will provide an option to use OpenSSL.

-## Hardware
+## Boards

-- `hardware/` stores image setups for embedded devices that users can build with one command.
+- `boards/` stores image setups for embedded devices that users can build with one command.
 - Makes use of [microzig](https://github.com/ZigEmbeddedGroup/microzig) as a submodule for targeting embedded devices.
 - Currently there is a very simple proof of concept for the pico.
 - It makes an identity, endpoint and announce packet and sends it over serial.
-- The image can be built by running `zig build -Doptimize=ReleaseSafe pico` from `hardware`.
+- The image can be built by running `zig build -Doptimize=ReleaseSafe pico` from `boards`.
-- Note that the upstream USB CBC code is known to be buggy.

 ## Test